Complete Guide To Neck Lift©

 After the neck lift operation, patients return to Dr. Portuese’s office approximately two days after surgery to have the Jackson-Pratt drains removed.
 Examination of the face and neck is performed at that time and the incisions are cleaned.
 Two to three days later, the sutures are removed.
 The sutures behind the ears are dissolvable.
 Patients return again in approximately two weeks for further examination to monitor their postoperative course.
 Patients are able to put makeup on after the sutures are removed at about one week.

 Dr. Portuese has performed thousands of face lift and neck lift procedures throughout his 21 years in private practice.
-The goal of The Seattle Facelift Center is to fully educate patients and to prepare them for what is often a lifetime dream of changing their face and neck features to match how they feel.
+The goal of The Seattle Facial Plastic Surgery Center is to fully educate patients and to prepare them for what is often a lifetime dream of changing their face and neck features to match how they feel.
 The neck lift operation is one of the most gratifying surgeries for Dr. Portuese and his patients and staff.
 We look forward to taking excellent care of our patients throughout this entire surgical process.